St. Louis Library Telescope Program

 just like a book.

-The St. Louis Library Telescope Program offers two types of programs.
-One
+The St. Louis Library Telescope Program offers a "Public" checkout program for

 program for the general public to checkout a telescope like a book was launched